MikeyBurkman/rhmap-mongodb/README.md

 - Node 0.10 compliant (for now)

 ## Usage
-First of all, you need to make sure your database on RHMAP has been "upgrades".
-Go to the databrowser, and click "Update Database".
+First of all, you need to make sure your database on RHMAP has been "upgraded".
+Go to the Data Browser, and click "Upgrade Database".
 This will restart your application, and allow your application to connect directly to the database instead of through `$fh.db`.

 ```js
 var mongo = require('rhmap-mongodb');